What Is Noonan Syndrome?

 - Medicines or blood transfusions can treat bleeding.

-- Growth hormone can help speed up slow growth.
+- Growth hormone or other medicine can help speed up slowed growth.

 - Surgery can correct undescended testicles.